-The forested hills south of Traverse City are dotted with dozens of small lakes, rolling meadows and sturdy farm towns-as well as the broad valley of the Boardman River.
+The forested hills south of Traverse City are dotted with dozens of small lakes, rolling meadows and sturdy farm towns.
 This drive takes you through a broad variety of landscapes, from the coves and islands of Long Lake and the artistic beauty of Interlochen to the villages of Kingsley and Mayfield and the majestic Boardman Valley.